 Symptom guide

-Left Rib Pain: Why Imaging May Be Ordered
+Left Rib Pain: Causes, When to Worry, and What Imaging May Show

 Educational overview only.
 Imaging findings, clinician review, and the full clinical picture matter more than a symptom page alone.